chmadran/minishell/README.md

 * using defined EXIT_messages
 The syntax : `# define ESTR_QUOTE "minishell: syntax error: unmatched quote\n"` in the .h files are `preprocessor macros` defined using the C preprocessor directive #define.
 It is essentially a text substitution mechanism, where the macro ESTR_QUOTE is replaced with the corresponding string value "minishell: syntax error: unmatched quote\n" wherever it appears in the code.
 It can then be used as follows in the code : ` printf(ESTR_QUOTE);`

+<summary><h3>SPECIAL RULES TO WATCH OUT FOR</h3></summary>

+<h4>THE FLAG -N</h4>
+ADD RULE ABOUT ECHO -N WITH EXTRA N AND STUFF

+<h4>ECHO $?$</h4>

+`echo $?$` returns 0.
+In the Unix-like shell environment, the special shell variable $? holds the exit status of the last command that was executed.
+If that command executed successfully, $? will be 0; if it failed, $? will be some other number, usually 1.

+When you run echo $?$, it doesn't quite work the way you might expect, because of how the shell parses the command.
+It doesn't interpret $?$ as a single variable; instead, it interprets it as two separate pieces: $ (which is not a valid variable) and $? (the exit status of the last command).

+In shell scripting, when you attempt to echo a variable that doesn't exist (like $), it prints nothing.
+So, in your command echo $?$, the shell sees $ (which isn't a variable), and prints nothing.
+Then it sees $?, which it replaces with the exit status of the last command.

 </details>

 TO NOTE !!!
 SHOULD WE JUST EXIT AFTER FT_ERROR_EXIT???
 LIKEFOR MALLOCS ETC, need to harmonize